 Standard Poodle: Temperament, Care & Lifespan

-Learn about Standard Poodle temperament, grooming commitment, exercise needs, and whether this large, highly trainable breed is right for your home — including what to ask when adopting or fostering one.
+Learn about Standard Poodle temperament, grooming commitment, exercise needs, and whether this large, highly trainable breed is right for your home.

 Updated